xuankimtran/docs-1/pages/katalon-studio/docs/troubleshoot-globalvariable-special-character.md

 ---
-title: "joptsimple.IllegalOptionSpecificationException: $ is not a legal option character"
+title: "joptsimple.IllegalOptionSpecificationException: is not a legal option character"
 sidebar: katalon_studio_docs_sidebar
 permalink: katalon-studio/docs/troubleshoot-globalvariable-special-character.html
 ---

+When running your tests in console mode, you may get the `joptsimple.IllegalOptionSpecificationException: is not a legal option character` error when your global  variables contain special characters like `$`, or a space in its name and/or value.

 ```groovy
 joptsimple.IllegalOptionSpecificationException: $ is not a legal option character